 Kiko grumbled and stormed out of the tent, with Rei following close behind.

 “Can I talk to Sarth alone for a moment?” he asked her.

 She nodded and walked over to a table filled with tools, wires, and mechanical parts.
 She picked up something small off the table, walked over and placed it in my hand.

-It was a wrist hologram projector like the ones that Breccan’s crew all have.
+It was a wrist hologram projector like the ones that everyone in Breccan’s crew have.

 To be honest, I wasn’t sure if I was going or not.
 It always seemed like I was just dead-weight, but the fact that he initially included me in it made me surprisingly happy.
-In fact, I wanted to go for some reason.
+In fact, I wanted to go.

 Cashel saw this and smirked.

 “Good.
 I’ll need you to keep an eye on those two out there.
 I’m sure Kiko will be more understanding with you around.”

 I thought about Kiko’s attitude toward Breccan, “Right…”

 Then he slapped his legs and jumped to his feet.